zzxwill/oss/intl.en-US/API Reference/Access control/Add a signature to a URL.md

 ## Detail analysis {#section_cbj_q2f_xdb .section}

--   If you adopt the approach of adding a signature to a URL, the authorized data is exposed on the Internet before the authorization period expires.
-We recommend that you must assess the usage risks in advance.
+-   If you add a signature to a URL, the authorized data is exposed on the Internet before the authorization period expires.
+We recommend that you assess the risks in advance.
--   The PUT and GET requests both support adding a signature in a URL.
+-   PUT and GET requests support adding a signature in a URL.
 -   When a signature is added to a URL, the sequence of Signature, Expires, and AccessKeyId can be swapped.
-If one or more Signature, Expires, or AccessKeyId parameter is missing, the error 403 Forbidden is returned.
-Error code: AccessDenied.
+However, if one or more of the Signature, Expires, or AccessKeyId parameter is missing, the 403 Forbidden error message is returned with the error code: AccessDenied.
--   If the current access time is later than the Expires time set in the request, the error 403 Forbidden is returned.
-Error code: AccessDenied.
--   If the format of the Expires time is incorrect, the error 403 Forbidden is returned.
-Error code: AccessDenied.
+-   If the current access time is later than the value of Expires set in the request or the format of Expires is incorrect, the 403 Forbidden error message is returned with the error code: AccessDenied.
--   If the URL includes one or more Signature, Expires, or AccessKeyId parameter and the header also includes signature information, the error 400 Bad Request is returned.
-Error code: InvalidArgument.
+-   If the URL includes one or more of the Signature, Expires, or AccessKeyId parameter and the header also includes signature information, the 400 Bad Request error message is returned with the error code: InvalidArgument.
--   When the signature string is generated, the Date parameter is replaced by the Expires parameter, but the headers such as content-type and content-md5 defined in the preceding section are still included. \(Though the Date request header still exists in the request, you can skip adding it to the signature string.\)
+-   When the signature string is generated, the Date parameter is replaced by the Expires parameter, but the headers defined in the preceding section, such as content-type and content-md5, are still included. \(The Date header is still included in the request, but it does not need to be added into the signature string.\)